consp/awbedit/README.md

 # fixes

+v1.0.3
+* Fixed tab order in IRQ routing edit
+* Updated most unsafe string and file operations
+* Fixed bug where if the new compressed blob would be smaller the original data would stick in place after the original.tmp and cause decompression errors.
+Depending on the decryption algorithm this might be the cause of corrupted bioses.

+v1.0.2
 * User can now open both 4.50PG and 4.51PG bioses in the same version.
 The EPA logo does not work in 4.50PG.
 * User can edit all 4 PCI IRQ routing tables even if the 4th one is not present (is marked as IRQ 0xFF)
 * User can now edit all values of the PCI IRQ routing table, even if they originally had less than 3 characters.
 * Fixed a bug where compiling with the windows SDK later than 7 will result in the menu bar not showing.

+v1.0.1
+* Changed 1 to 0 to allow reading of 4.50PG bioses (no economies were harmed)

 I guess the cleanup work has some more bugs but so far I have not encountered them (yet).